kvistsivk/gen-3-ace/docs/scripts/odd/force-egg-pid.md

 # Force egg PID

-Functions very similarly to my "Reseed RNG" script, except it also sets `vblankCounter2` at the same time.
-This is mostly useless; I'm using it to help test out methods for RNGing Emerald egg PIDs.
+Functions very similarly to the `ReseedRng` Togetic, except it also sets `vblankCounter2` in addition to `gRngValue`.
+This is mostly useless; I'm using it to help test out methods for (potentially) RNGing Emerald egg PIDs.

 Emerald only.